stmilne/icds_docs/docs/02_Connecting.md

 Those who prefer to utilize only the command line environment can connect using Secure Shell (SSH).

-Through the terminal on MacOS or Linux or Command Prompt on Windows, users can connect using the following command:
+Through the terminal on macOS or Linux or the command prompt on Windows, users can connect using the following command:

 ```
 $ ssh <userid>@submit.hpc.psu.edu